jannecederberg/jannecederberg.github.io/_posts/2015-07-22-get-notified-by-email-if-your-website-is-down.md

 ## Hardware and software
 - [RaspberryPi][rpi] with ethernet
-	- RPi1 model B or B+
+	- either RPi1 model B/B+ or RPi2
-	- RPi2
-	- probably available at your local dealer
+	- these are probably available at your local dealer
 - At least a 4GB SD card with the [Raspbian operating system][raspbian] on it
 	- with RPi2 you'll need to use a microSD card
 	- Instructions for [writing Raspbian to SD card][raspbian-to-sd]